Varicella Vaccine

 Very occasionally, a chickenpox-like rash develops.
 People who develop this rash after the vaccine should diligently avoid contact with people who have a weakened immune system until after the rash resolves.

 Reye syndrome in children under 16 years old.
-Thus, such children should not be given these drugs for 6 weeks after vaccination.
+Thus, such children should not be given these medications for 6 weeks after vaccination.

 More Information